futureversecom/sdk-unreal-sylo/README.md

 ---

-## 📝 License
+## 📄 License

-© 2025 Futureverse Corporation Limited.
-All rights reserved.
+This SDK is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).